AElfProject/AElf/docs-sphinx/protocol/addresses.md

     byte[] PublicKey { get; }
 }
 ```
 Currently, in AElf blockchain, we use ECKeyPair to implement this interface, just like most of other blockchain systems.
-Users can use :doc:`aelf-command <../reference/cli/introduction>` tool to generate themselves a valid ECKeyPair, thus generate a unique User Address.
+Users can use [aelf-command](../reference/cli/introduction.md) tool to generate themselves a valid ECKeyPair, thus generate a unique User Address.

 User can easily create a key pair with **command line tool** with the **create** command.